 Structural deterioration

-The diagonal cracks often occur in concrete due to concrete shrinkage.
+Diagonal cracks often occur in concrete due to its shrinkage.
 This is also called a shrinkage crack.
 Poor soil conditions during construction can lead to such issues over time.

 Brick walls